luau-lang/luau/rfcs/type-byte-array.md

 ## Design

-This type will be called 'buffer' and will be implemented using `userdata` with a new reserved tag.
+This type will be called 'buffer' and will be implemented using a new built-in type (GCObject with new tag).

+By default, metatable is not set for this type and can only be modified using `lua_setmetatable` C API.

 Operations on this type will be exposed through a new Luau library called 'buffer`, with the following functions: